smesgr9000/TOSEC-DAT/Readme.md

 Compared to the offical release:
 - Script folder is removed
 - all DAT filenames are renamed to get rid of dates encoded in the filename (see rename.sh)
+- all files use unix newline to ease GIT use